dmbarbour/wikilon/docs/AwelonLang.md

 *Note:* Persistent data structures (finger-trees, int-maps, ropes, etc.) are still very useful - more flexible than arrays in their application, more scalable due to potential use of *Stowage* for deep structure, etc..
 These data structures may benefit from use of small array fragments for tree fanout or leaf values.

 <sup>1</sup>: Arrays are not truly O(1).
-They're O(N^(1/3)) for physical memory surrounding a central processor in three dimensions.
+They're at best O(N^(1/3)) for physical memory surrounding a central processor in three dimensions.
 In practice, this shows up in cache levels, or even network access for truly large arrays.
 See [*Myth of RAM*](http://www.ilikebigbits.com/blog/2014/4/21/the-myth-of-ram-part-i).
-Nonetheless, arrays tend to be more efficient than persistent data structures.
+Nonetheless, arrays and in-place mutations tend to be much more efficient than persistent data structures.

 ## Generic Programming in Awelon

-An inherent weakness of Awelon is lack of type inference for generic programming.
-For example, we cannot implicitly overload an `add` symbol to use different functions for different types like natural numbers and matrices.
+A weakness of Awelon is lack of built-in support for generic programming.
+For example, we cannot implicitly overload an `add` word to use different functions for different types, such as natural numbers versus matrices.
+We can use explicit overloads, but such mechanisms are often syntactically awkward and difficult to integrate with type systems.
+Deferred typing and projectional editing should help, but we still require a model with concrete constructors and predictable behavior to project above.

-It is feasible to model trait parameters, e.g. such that we write `foo<T>` that uses `T.add`.
-We can leverage parametric polymorphism and Awelon's row-polymorphic labeled records and variants.
-We can represent free algebraic structures.
-Some of these techniques have a lot of syntactic overhead, so would require effective support from projectional editors.

-Explicit methods are available, via parametric polymorphism, row-polymorphic records, and free algebraic structure.
-We could model trait parameters, such that function `foo<T>` might use `T.add`.
-However, the explicit nature of these techniques may hinder legibility of code.

-Fortunately, legibility can be mitigated by projectional editing.
-For example, `nat-add` and `matrix-add` and `T.add` could be rendered as `add` using a different color for each common prefixes.
-Further, an editor might also help clients efficiently input code that is explicitly generic, i.e. so inputting `add` provides interactive edit-time selection of the intended variant.
+My intuition is to generalize generic programming as a constraint or search problem.
+For example, the choice of which `add` function to use is based on constraints in future input and result types, which may be provided later.
+It seems feasible to develop a monad with an implicit environment of constraints, then evaluate a monad to a program result at compile-time, i.e. staged metaprogramming.
+But I have not verified this intuition in practice.